elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-have-newspaper-accounts-influenced-the-historical-narratives-of-revolutionary-events.md

 score: 9.0
 related_article1:
     id: 169005
+    title: >-
-    title: How can cross-reading architecture and history provide new insights?
+        How can cross-reading architecture and history provide new insights?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-can-crossreading-architecture-and-history-provide-new-insights
 related_article2:
-    id: 169003
+    id: 169009
-    title: How can architecture be analyzed within political and socio-historical contexts?
+    title: >-
+        What actions did women take during revolutionary movements?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-can-architecture-be-analyzed-within-political-and-sociohistorical-contexts
+    url: /learn/history-of-the-world/questions/what-actions-did-women-take-during-revolutionary-movements
 related_article3:
-    id: 169004
+    id: 169019
-    title: In what ways does critical theory reframe architectural narratives?
+    title: >-
+        How did women strategically use architecture during revolutionary movements?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/in-what-ways-does-critical-theory-reframe-architectural-narratives
+    url: /learn/history-of-the-world/questions/how-did-women-strategically-use-architecture-during-revolutionary-movements
 related_article4:
-    id: 169018
+    id: 169013
-    title: What contributions did Carmen Serdan make to the revolutionary movement?
+    title: >-
+        What strategies and tactics were employed during the Mexican Revolution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-contributions-did-carmen-serdan-make-to-the-revolutionary-movement
+    url: /learn/history-of-the-world/questions/what-strategies-and-tactics-were-employed-during-the-mexican-revolution
 related_article5:
-    id: 169019
+    id: 169020
-    title: How did women strategically use architecture during revolutionary movements?
+    title: >-
+        How are historical events represented in cultural narratives within architecture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-women-strategically-use-architecture-during-revolutionary-movements
+    url: /learn/history-of-the-world/questions/how-are-historical-events-represented-in-cultural-narratives-within-architecture
 ---

 &nbsp;